 I wanted at least 15inch display processor i7-8750H, reasonable graphics P1000, at least max 64GB RAM, RJ45, trackpoint, physical resilience.
-I decided to buy ZBook 15 G5 over Thinkpad P52 and Precision 7530 and below are my reasons.
+I first decided to buy ZBook 15 G5 over Thinkpad P52 and Precision 7530, but ended up using Thinkpad P52.

 I also shortly considered a wild card 14inch Latitude 5491 as it had attractive price, but it missed too many of the requirements (poor cooling, low max ram, poor physical resilience, low graphics).